Our ‘Pay it Forward’ System

 How Can You Help?

-Is your business able to provide any free and practical goods to people experiencing homelessness?
-Do you have a space where people who are experiencing homelessness can charge a phone, heat a meal, use a first aid kit or have a shower?
+Are you a cafe, restaurant, food store or hairdressing service and are you willing to provide services (paid for by the community) to people experiencing homelessness?
 If so, and you’d like to partner with us, we can set you up as a provider in our online voucher system.

 Host a donation tap point in your organisation for a month and ‘pay it forward’ to small businesses who are out there providing goods and services to people experiencing homelessness.
 We can deliver presentations to your staff on the real issues associated with people experiencing homelessness.
 We aim to raise awareness, reduce the stigma, break down the barriers and encourage staff to be part of the solution and offer real and tangible ways to contribute and invoke community consciousness.

 Just want to donate?
-Head to the donate page here and pay it forward to someone in need.
+Head to one of these local cafes – Onyx Espresso, Bank Corner or Suspension Espresso and donate via our tap point devices when you grab your next coffee, or check out the the donate page on our website here and pay it forward to someone in need.